ansys/pymechanical/doc/source/getting_started/faq.rst

 * PyMechanical

 Although all of these tools work best in interactive mode, there is increasing support for batch mode.
-You can use the first two tools from either Asys Workbench or from standalone Mechanical.
+You can use the first two tools from either Ansys Workbench or from standalone Mechanical.

 ACT in Mechanical